Think you have Rodents?

 Garlic and onions are pungent smells that appear to keep rats away.
-You can sprinkle the flakes, powder, or put pieces of garlic or onions in the areas rat scavenge.
+You can sprinkle the flakes and powder or put pieces of garlic or onions in the areas rat scavenge.

 Peppermint, citronella, and lemon essential oils are all repellents to rats.
-You can also use eucalyptus oil but it should be avoided by pregnant women and cat owners.
-There are 3 ways that you can go about it:
+You can also use eucalyptus oil, but pregnant women and cat owners should avoid it.
+There are three ways that you can go about it:

 - Dip cotton balls in the oil and put them in strategic places.